 Another experience that finally cured his lure toward the occult was Lewis's personal observation of the decline of Dr. John Askins, Mrs. Moore's brother.
-(Mrs. Moore, mother to Lewis's college roommate "Paddy," lived with Lewis and his brother after Paddy was killed in World War I.) Askins had been wounded in World War I and never recovered physically or spiritually.
-He had become a psychoanalyst after the war and developed an obsession with spiritualism and contacting the dead.
-During one fourteen-day period, Lewis had to "hold him while he kicked and wallowed on the floor, screaming out that devils were tearing him and that he was at that moment falling into hell."
+(Mrs. Moore, mother to Lewis's college roommate "Paddy," lived with Lewis and his brother after Paddy was killed in World War I) Askins had been wounded in World War I and never recovered physically or spiritually.
+Dr. Askins had become a psychoanalyst after the war and developed an obsession with spiritualism and contacting the dead.
+During one fourteen-day period, Lewis had to "hold him while he kicked and wallowed on the floor, screaming out that devils were tearing him and that he was at that moment falling into hell" (p.
+112).
 While atheist Lewis was aware that there could be physical causes for Askins' problems, he could not separate the man's state from his passionate pursuit of the occult.
 Lewis decided to stick to the "beaten path, the approved road."
-Walter Hooper says, "It would be difficult to exaggerate the effect of this experience on Lewis."
+Walter Hooper says, "It would be difficult to exaggerate the effect of this experience on Lewis" (p.
+113).

 On the intellectual side of things, G.K.
 Chesterton had a significant influence on Lewis.
 As Lewis read The Everlasting Man, he appreciated Chesterton's humor and was surprised by the power of his presentation.
-He began to feel that "Christianity was very sensible 'apart from its Christianity."
+He began to feel that "Christianity was very sensible 'apart from its Christianity'" (p.
+130).
 Lewis also found that he was drawn to many other authors that had this strange Christian twist-Spenser, Milton, Johnson, MacDonald, and others.
 In contrast, those with whom he theoretically agreed-Voltaire, Gibbon, Mill, Wells, and Shaw-seemed thin and "tinny."
 On top of this, some of the brightest, most intelligent at Oxford were also "supernaturalists."
+People like Neville Coghill, Hugo Dyson, and J.R.R.
+Tolkien were kindred spirits and also Christians.
+One by one, the arguments that were obstacles to faith were removed.